Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 labels:        \[Priority road, Traffic signals, No vehicles, Vehicles over 3.5 metric tons prohibited, Road work]

+### Insights
+The confidence of each prediction is very high.
+Almost all of them are shown to be one (a perfect one because they are rounded up).
+The only image not one is picture 2, which is 0.736 confident, and was incorrectly classified.
+It is a good thing that the incorrectly classified image was not classified correctly.
+In fact, the real class is not in the top 5, leading me to think that the colorful background of that image makes it hard to detect.
+The Other image that was incorrectly classified was the 'Pedestrians' sign misclassified as 'No Passing'.
+Both are signs have red borders and white in the middle.
+One disturbing fact is that it was misclassified as 'No Passing' with 100% confidence using softmax, but misclassified as 'General Caution' without softmax.
+This makes me think that I did something wrong using TensorFlow, but I am not sure what.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)